yura-lee/Microsoft-Defender-for-Cloud/Labs/Modules/Module-11-AWS.md

 10. Click **Download the CloudFormation template**.
 11. After the CloudFormation template has been downloaded, then you'll see a Service Principal secret which has been generated.
 Copy it and keep it somewhere safe as you'll be needing it later.
  ![Service Principal Secret](../Images/aws-service-principal-secret.png?raw=true)
-11. Login to your AWS account at [AWS portal](https://portal.aws.amazon.com/billing/signup?refid=em_127222&redirect_url=https%3A%2F%2Faws.amazon.com%2Fregistration-confirmation#/start/email) .
+12. Login to your AWS account at [AWS portal](https://portal.aws.amazon.com/billing/signup?refid=em_127222&redirect_url=https%3A%2F%2Faws.amazon.com%2Fregistration-confirmation#/start/email) .
-12. Search for **create stack** and select **cloud formation**.
+13. Search for **create stack** and select **cloud formation**.
+Create a stack *With existing resources (import resources)* option.
  ![AWS stack of type cloud formation](../Images/aws-stack-cloud-formation.png?raw=true)
-12. Select **template is ready**
+14. Select **template is ready**
  ![AWS stack of type cloud formation](../Images/stack-template-aws.png?raw=true)
-13. Click **upload a template** and **choose file**.
+15. Click **upload a template** and **choose file**.
 Here, input the downloaded CloudFormation template.
-14. Then give the stack a name, and also paste the Service Principal secret, which you copied earlier, in the ArcAutoProvisioningServicePrincipalSecret field.
+16. Then give the stack a name, and also paste the Service Principal secret, which you copied earlier, in the ArcAutoProvisioningServicePrincipalSecret field.
-15. Leave everything else as default, and click **next**.
+17. Leave everything else as default, and click **next**.
-16. Select **create stack**.
+18. Select **create stack**.
-17. Wait a few minutes for the stack to be successfully created in AWS.
+19. Wait a few minutes for the stack to be successfully created in AWS.
-18. After the stack has been created, then go back to the other tab with the **Azure Portal**'s Microsoft Defender for Cloud experience.
+20. After the stack has been created, then go back to the other tab with the **Azure Portal**'s Microsoft Defender for Cloud experience.
-19. In Defender for Cloud, click **Next: Review and Generate**.
+21. In Defender for Cloud, click **Next: Review and Generate**.
-14. Select **Create**.
+22. Select **Create**.

 Defender for Cloud will immediately start scanning your AWS resources and you'll see security recommendations in the Recommendations blade in Microsoft Defender for Cloud within a few hours.